synalogik-mike/arango-driver/README.md

   print("What's happening there???")
 }
 ```

+Each document is an object belonging to the ArangoDocument class: every instance expose the following methods:

+* getAvailableValues(), returns a vector of properties for which the document has a valid value (not null)
+* getValues(), returns the list of pairs key-value for which exist a not-null mapping

 Using a collection object you can filter out documents that match some conditions.
 To express values
 greater or less than some condition to be matched use operators %lt%, %gt%, %leq%, %geq%.
 Next lines will be translated as _"ehy, give me all cities of UK over latitude 52.0"_